IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> config transferd list --select=@json:'{"platform":"osx-arm64","version":"1.1.3"}' --fields=url | <%=cmd%> config download @stdin:
 ```

-If installation from a local file preferred (airgap installation) instead of fetching from internet: one can specify the location of the SDK file with option `sdk_url`:
+If installation from a local file preferred (air-gapped installation) instead of fetching from internet: one can specify the location of the SDK file with option `sdk_url`:

 ```bash
 <%=cmd%> config ascp install --sdk-url=file:///macos-arm64-1.1.3-c6c7a2a.zip